219124701/HTML-week1/README.md

    -  We can create multiple image files and include them as options in our HTML code , the browser in collaboration with the OS , taks into account and devices hardware capabilities and network speed to decide which image to download
    -  when you start coding you start with the basic code for loading an image on a web       page , by using an image element with a source attribute hat points to the image file along with ALT text ,width and height .

-   -  FIGCAPTION - The < figcaption > element is used to provide a caption for  '< FIGURE >' element , typically used with images or illusrations
+   -  FIGCAPTION - The < figcaption > element is used to provide a caption for  '< FIGURE >' element , typically used with images or illusrations .

+# unit 6
+- WORKING WITH MEDIA

+- working with media in html